CamDavidsonPilon/lifetimes/docs/Quickstart.md

     5    0            0.00       38.86
     """

-#### What do these columns represent?
+#### The shape of your data
+For all models, the following nomenclature is used:

 - `frequency` represents the number of *repeat* purchases the customer has made.
 This means that it's one less than the total number of purchases.
+This is actually slightly wrong.
+It's the count time periods the customer had a purchase in.
+So if using days as units, then it's the count of days the customer had a purchase on.
 - `T` represents the age of the customer in whatever time units chosen (weekly above).
 This is equal to the duration between a customer's first purchase and the end of the period under study.
 - `recency` represents the age of the customer when they made their most recent purchases.
 This is equal to the duration between a customer's first purchase and their latest purchase.
 (Thus if they have made only 1 purchase, the recency is 0.)

 If your data is not in the format (very common), there are [utility functions](#example-using-transactional-datasets) in lifetimes to transform your data to look like this.

-#### Fitting models to our data
+#### Basic Frequency/Recency analysis using the BG/NBD model

 We'll use the **BG/NBD model** first.
-Interested in the model?
-See this [nice paper here](http://mktg.uni-svishtov.bg/ivm/resources/Counting_Your_Customers.pdf).
+There are other models which we will explore in these docs, but this is the simplest to start with.

     from lifetimes import BetaGeoFitter